VOLUNTEERING OPPORTUNITIES

 - Assist Veterans getting in/out of seats and wheelchairs

-- Are capable of independent communication with Veterans, Hub staff and others
+- Are capable of independent communication with Veterans, Hub staff and other

 - Do not have any limiting physical strength or agility, etc., and do not require use of canes, crutches, walkers, slings, etc.

-- Live in the DC area and have own transportation to airport meeting location (vehicle, public transportation)
+- Live in the DC area and have own transportation to meeting location (vehicle, public transportation).
+If you are wishing to serve as a guardian in your home location, click here to find a hub closest to you < https://www.honorflight.org/hub-by-county/>

 - Commit to staying throughout the entirety of the hub’s trip in DC